shelby-garrison/TokenWise/README.md

 ## Quickstart
 1. Clone the repo
 2. Set up `.env` in backend (see backend/README.md)
-3. Run `docker-compose up` to start backend and database
+3. Run `docker-compose up --build`
 4. Access backend API at `http://localhost:4000`
+5. Access the app at `http://localhost:3000`

 See backend/README.md for backend details.